ccarabine/Churchbarn-holiday-let/README.md

 6. Select "Master Branch" in the dropdown under the Source heading
 7. Finally, click “save”

-The live link can be ound hereikers is now live on Github here <a href="https://ccarabine.github.io/Churchbarn-holiday-let/">Church-Barn-Holiday-Let</a>
+The live link can be found here <a href="https://ccarabine.github.io/Churchbarn-holiday-let/">Church-Barn-Holiday-Let</a>

-# Credits
+# Credits <a name="credits"></a>

 ## Content

 Video reference
-The icons in the footer were taken from Font Awesome i used this you tube video as an overview
+The icons in the footer were taken from Font Awesome The icons in the area page were taken from

 ## Media
+The photos used on the home and the barn pages were taken by the owners

+Barn pages were taken from aspects webpage(my project is not a commerical site, so i didn't need permission to use)

+i used west cornwall overview video https://www.youtube.com/embed/D1Im2tWWNfs

-The photos used on the home and the barn pages were taken by the owners Barn pages were taken from aspects webpage i took inspiration from this beach colour palete for my colours [color palette](https://colorpalettes.net/color-palette-710/) and google's best fonts for the font choice [Font choice](https://www.oberlo.co.uk/blog/google-fonts ) i used this you tube to teach me about responsive webpages [https://www.youtube.com/watch?v=zyNhxN6sToM](Coding a responsive webpage from start to finish)
+i took inspiration from this beach colour palete for my colours [color palette](https://colorpalettes.net/color-palette-710/) and google's best fonts for the font choice [Font choice](https://www.oberlo.co.uk/blog/google-fonts )

+## Code
+i used this you tube to teach me about responsive webpages [https://www.youtube.com/watch?v=zyNhxN6sToM](Coding a responsive webpage from start to finish)

 I used the code from this site [Embed-responsively-for-mobile-visitors]( https://praiseon.com/embed-responsively-for-mobile-visitors) to make my video responsive
+Grid

-## Acknowledgements
+## Acknowledgements <a name="acknowledgements"></a>
 A big thank you to my mentor Maria for her help and guidance throughout my first project Thank you to my father-in-law, owner of church barn supplying some of the images and copy.
 Thank you also to the tutors